Marriage can be hard.

 But you know what?
 I am thankful.

-When I really think rationally about my marriage and the guys I dated before I met my husband, I can see why God chose him.
+When I reason about the Marriage guys I dated before I met my husband, I see why God chose him.

 I honestly can’t imagine anyone else being as good for me as my husband.